-□Rehabilitation for adults subacute (inpatient)

-□Residential, skilled nursing and rehabilitation/Long-

-Term Care for older adults (geriatric)

-or your placement?
-YES

-NO

-\Box only on SAT \Box only on SUN

-care facility within the last 5 years?
+□Inpatient acute care (in a hospital) □Rehabilitation for adults subacute (inpatient) Outpatient therapy/Private Practice □Residential, skilled nursing and rehabilitation/Long- Term Care for older adults (geriatric) Are you aware you may have a competitive interview fo r your placement? □YES Are you able to report prior to 7 a.m.?
+NO Are you available on weekends? □YES □NO □only on SAT □only on SUN Have you been employed by a school district or health c are facility within the last 5 years? □YES □NO If yes, list where: · · ·